 What if this leads to an offer?

-There are no restrictions on accepting offers although the government warns the process is likely to take longer than normal.
+There are no restrictions on accepting offers although the government warns the process is likely to take longer than normal due to COVID-19.
 Estate agents can continue to progress sales within social distancing restrictions.

 Can an estate agent visit an office or property?

-No. Agents should not open branches to the public or visit people’s homes.
+No. Agents should not open branches to the public or visit people’s homes due to COVID-19.
 Business should be conducted, working from home.
 An exception is permitted to collect keys to facilitate necessary works or a move-in or completion, subject to, being well and adhering to social distancing guidelines